 In July of 2001, Engel suffered a stroke that left him with alexia sine agraphia; a rare condition which affects the memory and the ability to read (although -- amazingly -- not the ability to write).
 Undaunted, Engel proceeded to face the blow head on.
 His next novel, Memory Book (2005), cast Benny in the same predictament.
 When the detective wakes up in a Toronto hospital without a clue how he got there, he must slowly rebuild his life -- and find out who tried to kill him.
 The book could have turned into a sap fest, but Engel kept the story popping and pulled off something truly special -- a book that had you pulling not just for the private eye, but his creator as well.
 And since then, there's been a memoir, The Man Who Forgot How to Read (2007) and another Cooperman book, 2008's East of Suez.

 Howard Engel is my hero.

 -- Ruth Rendell

 -- Julian Symons

 SHORT STORIES & NOVELLAS

-The Whole Megillah was specially commissioned by Toronto bookstore owner Frans Donker.
-The 84-page novella was printed privately, with a press run of only 2000 and was distributed to friends and customers to promote BookCity's anniversary.
+Specially commissioned by Toronto bookstore owner Frans Donker.
+This 84-page novella was printed privately, with a press run of only 2000 and was distributed to friends and customers to promote BookCity's anniversary.
 In 2001, Engel again contributed a 124-page novella, My Brother's Keeper, available only to BookCity customers, to mark BookCity's 25th anniversary.
 This time around, he teamed up with fellow CanCrime author Eric Wright.
 The story features both Benny and Wright's Toronto cop, Inspector Charlie Salter.
 My Brother's Keeper was later expanded into a novel.

 Respectfully submitted by Kevin Burton Smith.